sveltejs/svelte/documentation/blog/2023-10-01-hacktoberfest.md

 ## Getting Started

 The first step is to [register for Hacktoberfest](https://hacktoberfest.com/register).
-Once you've registered, any PR's submitted to Sveltekit will count towards your participation in the event!
+Once you've registered, any PRs submitted to Sveltekit will count towards your participation in the event!

 ## Contributing